AccelByte/accelbyte-unreal-sdk-plugin/Documentation/quickstart_guide.md

 ![](images/setup_001.png)

 `8.` Fill out the settings then click on set as default.
+The settings will be saved to `DefaultEngine.ini`.

 ![](images/setup_002.png)